-2. Transurban, an Australian toll road operator (-0.06%)
+3. Transurban, an Autralian toll road operator (-0.07%)

 Transurban owns a suite of intra-urban toll road assets that dominate the Australian toll road network in the three state capital cities on the eastern seaboard.
-Additionally, they have several toll roads in North America, predominantly the Washington DC area of Virginia, U.S. The share price of Transurban declined during October on the back of concerns around rising inflation and bond rates.
+Additionally, they have several toll roads in North America, predominantly the Washington DC area of Virginia, U.S. The share price declined owing to the fact Transurban has had minimum toll increases on a number of roads combined with increases of government bond rate (and hence discount rates), resulting in a reduction in valuation.